bpbradley/ansible-role-komodo/README.md

 ### Inbound Connection

+This is the **default** behavior for compatibility, since it shares topology with v1 and v2 komodo.
+Setting no connection flow variables will result in an open inbound connection.
+So it is **highly recommended** to set a `komodo_core_public_key** in this mode, and optionally encrypt with ansible vault.

 | Variable                                  | Default | Description                                                                                                                                                                                                         |
 | ----------------------------------------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **komodo\_server\_enabled**               | `true`  | This controls the creation of the inbound server.                                                                                                                                                                   |